 Founded in 1999, CafePress has become one of the biggest online retailer of custom t-shirts, personalized gifts, posters & art, mugs, and much more.
-If you have created artwork on similar sites such as Teepublic and Design by Humans, CafePress is another place for selling them and making money as a freelance graphic designer.
+If you have created artwork on similar sites such as TeePublic and Design by Humans, CafePress is another place for selling them and making money as a freelance graphic designer.

 UPLOADING YOUR WORK TO CAFEPRESS

 Let’s take a look at how you can sell your artwork on CafePress.

 It’s easy to sign up for a new account — even easier if you sign up using your Facebook, Google+ or Amazon account.
-Once done, you can edit your profile and set your payment details under Settings.
+Once done you can edit your profile and set your payment details under Settings.

 Go to My Designs and Add Designs to upload the artwork you want to sell.
 Note that CafePress will filter out any images that do not meet the minimum requirements of 100 dpi and 200 pixels in height and width.
 Also, CafePress doesn’t accept vector files at this time, so you will need to go with either PNG or JPG.
 Lastly, make sure your artwork doesn’t infringe any copyrights or it will be removed shortly after.

 Next, you will be asked to add some information about the artwork.
 Besides name and description, tags are keywords that optimize your designs and products so they show up in relevant search results in the marketplace.
-By making good use of tags, you increase your chances of making a sale.
+By making good use of tags you increase your chances of making sales.

 CafePress will automatically create products based on your design and start selling them right away.
 However, the system isn’t foolproof and there will be some products that don’t look as good as you would like.
 In such cases, you can add or remove products manually under My Designs.